aashishrana/JavaScript-Revision-With-Coffe/Readme.md

 Global execution context
 to run anyline of code gec is necessary this keyword is necessary in memory phase assign the value is undefined

+parallely in execution phase assign the values to the variables